d

 • Arthritis or osteoporosis

-The key to getting compensation in the event of a pre-existing injury is to prove the following two points
+The key to getting compensation in the event of a pre-existing injury is to prove the following two points in the court.

 • The pre-existing medical condition was aggravated or made worse after the accident